 - Include your three-sentence business overview and attach a 1-2 page executive summary

 - If we're intrigued with the initial introduction, we may schedule a call to learn more

 - We do not sign NDAs

-- Quick tip: don't send a life history or lengthy business plan
+- Quick tip: don't send a lengthy business plan or rambling story

 - If we're still intrigued, we'll invite you to a screening meeting

 - Screening meetings are held in each of our funding cycles for our angels to hear your formal pitch.
 These sessions are recorded and made available to all members